peixotorms/fast-velocity-minify/readme.txt

 == Upgrade Notice ==

 = 3.0.0 =
 Please backup your site before updating.
 Version 3.0 is a major code rewrite to improve JS and CSS merging, but it requires JS settings to be readjusted after the update.

 == Changelog ==

+= 3.0.1 [2020.12.27] =
+* Added initial translation support under the "fast-velocity-minify" text domain.

 = 3.0.0 [2020.12.26] =
 * New version has been remade from scratch